-Office of Early Childhood Division of Licensing

-5.4.3 Inspections for license-exempt center-based and family child care providers.
+Office of Early Childhood Division of Licensing - 5.4.3 Inspections for license-exempt center-based and family child care providers.

-The Lead Agency must have policies and practices that require licensing inspectors (or qualified monitors designated by the Lead Agency) to perform an annual monitoring visit of each license-exempt CCDF provider for compliance with health, safety, and fire standards a.
-License-exempt center-based CCDF providers, including if monitoring is announced or unannounced, occurs more frequently than once per year, and if differential monitoring is used.
+The Lead Agency must have policies and practices that require licensing inspectors (or qualified monitors designated by the Lead Agency) to perform an annual monitoring visit of each license-exempt CCDF provider for compliance with health, safety, and fire standards (658E(c)(2)(K)(i)(IV); 98.42(b)(2)(ii)).

-(658E(c)(2)(K)(i)(IV); 98.42(b)(2)(ii)).
 Inspections for relative providers will be addressed in question 5.6.4.
 At a minimum, the health and safety requirements to be inspected must address the standards listed in subsection 5.3 (98.41(a)).